 watched these users performing their present jobs.

-them to think aloud as they worked.
+asked them to think aloud as they worked.

-formal task analysis.
+did a formal task analysis.

 developed testable behavioral target goals for our proposed system.

-Principle 2: Early - And Continual - User testing
+Principle 2: Early - And Continual - User

 - First Design is not perfect.